SSBUTrainingGrounds/Tabuu-3.0/CommandList.md

     Example: `%rename @Phxenix Example Name`

 **%reportmatch** `<@user>`
     Info: The winner uses this command after a ranked match to report the result of the match, @user being the person who lost the ranked match.
 Mention the User or use User ID.
 Has a 41 second cooldown.
+Only works in ranked arenas or the threads within.
     Example: `%reportmatch @Phxenix`
     Aliases: reportgame